gvansickle/ucg/README.md

 ucg [OPTION...]
 PATTERN [FILES OR DIRECTORIES]
 ```

-...where `PATTERN` is an PCRE-compatible regular expression.
+...where `PATTERN` is a PCRE-compatible regular expression.

 If no `FILES OR DIRECTORIES` are specified, searching starts in the current directory.